-- This animal research, which noticed that coconut juice has possible estrogenic effects, demonstrated that coconut oil could play a part in the prevention and therapy for Alzheimer’s at menopausal women.
+- This animal research, which noticed that coconut juice has possible estrogenic effects, demonstrated that coconut oil could play a part in preventing and treating Alzheimer’s in menopausal women.

 Coconut water lemonade recipe

 This is a perfect drink to replace electrolytes following a workout.
-Furthermore, it functions good as a thirst quencher on these hot summer days and can be ideal to replenish fluids at the dryness of this winter.
+Furthermore, it functions well as a thirst quencher on these hot summer days and can be ideal to replenish fluids during the dryness of this winter.
 Apart from the Wonderful health benefits of coconut oil, this recipe also comprises:

 - Lemons include unique flavonoid substances with anticancer properties.
 Lemons are found to help protect against inflammation associated with gout.

-- Sea salt helps regulate blood pressure and is abundant in a broad, full array of minerals and vitamins.
+- Sea salt helps regulate blood pressure and is abundant in a broad array of minerals and vitamins.

 Coconut water and orange juice

-Oranges are the most popular citrus fruits and includes a great deal of Vitamin C which helps children in the fighting sickness along with other fantastic benefits.
+Oranges are the most popular citrus fruits and include a great deal of Vitamin C which helps children in the fighting sickness along with other fantastic benefits.